FlorianBorn/jenkins-pipelines/README.md

-# jenkins-pipelines-on-aws
+# jenkins-pipelines
-Udacity Cloud DevOps NanoDegree / Jenkins Pipelines on AWS / Florian Born
+Udacity Cloud DevOps NanoDegree / Jenkins Pipelines / Florian Born

 # Setup the Infrastructure

 ## Infrastructure Diagram

-### The stack
+### Infrastructure Components
-- 1 Nginx for LoadBalancing
+- 1 Nginx as Reverse-Proxy
 - 2 Nginx for Serving the Website (Green/Blue)
 - 1 Utility-Server (Anisble, Jenkins)
-- Internet gateway
-- NAT gateway

 ## Steps
-1. Create the stack
+1. Run 4 Ubuntu-Base Images
-2. Setup Webserver as Jenkins Slaves
+2. Setup Jenkins and Ansible
+3. Set up the containers to connect via SSH (for Ansible)
+4. Configure the Reverse-Proxy and the Webservers via Ansible